Eight Interesting Arabic Facts for Beginners

 It’s important to understand that Arabic speakers might actually speak MSA quite well, better than most students, even if they say they don’t know it well.

-But there’s a pressure on the Arabic speaker to know and use MSA very fluently, much more so than any foreigner.
+But there’s pressure on Arabic speakers to know and use MSA very fluently, much more so than any foreigner.
 So while we’re OK to fumble along, they don’t feel the same way.

 There Are 10 Major Dialects of Arabic, but the Exact Number Is Unclear